MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 The screenshot below describes the information specific to DETAIL01 screen.
 This screen is used for QUSLSPL/SPLF0300 API/Format.
 For the detail of each field, review SPLF0300 section and fields description on [QUSLSPL API](https://www.ibm.com/docs/en/i/7.5.0?topic=ssw_ibm_i_75/apis/QUSLSPL.html) documentation page.

-1. Entry count over the total of entries
+1. Entry count over the total of entries in the user space regardless the user requested a specific position
-2. Length of each entry and position within the whole user space
+2. Length of each entry and position within the whole user space regardless the user requested a specific position
 3. First set of properly formatted information
 4. Second set of properly formatted information